thorinii/ast-editor-experiments/README.md

 ## TODO

 * Immutable state & dispatch/reducer system
-  * Split into KeyMap and DefaultKeyMapConfig, Transformers, Cursor, and AstOps
+  * Transformers, Cursor, AstOps
 * Asynchronous compilation
   * Compile and test the code
     * Render the result in an output pane
   * Status message is derived from the queue
 * Implement more commands
-  * Variable
-  * Literals
+  * All expression types
 * More rolling up of nested things (in the core AST as well)
   * Lambda
   * Apply
   * Remove 'let' replace with 'let+' renamed
+* Database/serialisation
+  * A NodeJS server
+  * Move to WebPack
+  * Use LevelDB (https://github.com/Level/level) with encoding=json
+* Implement more cursor motions
+  * Hole navigation (<tab>)
+  * Widening/shrinking
 * Support multiple top-levels
 * Array/object literals
 * Fix editor pane layout/wrapping etc. Either fix the flexbox or use something else.
 * Better one-line rendering support (use complexity or approximate length)
 * Keyboard command binding (use proper key-binding system)
 * Attach comments to any node
-* Database/serialisation
-  * A NodeJS server
-  * Move to WebPack
+* Switch to a Purescript AST
-  * Use LevelDB (https://github.com/Level/level) with encoding=json
+* Rewrite in Purescript
 * Use AST functions to execute commands
   * An abstract Editor Hooks function
 * Mouse
 * Use a consistent colour scheme
+* Add running tests
+  * QuickCheck/PSUnit
+  * "table check" - a table of input/output values
+    * A function for the table
+    * Input + expected output for each row
+* Add types
+* 2D spatial code grid

 ## Thoughts